TRANSFORM- About

 The TRANSFORM Center (Translational Research that Adapts New Science FOR Maltreatment Prevention) builds on current state-of-the-art research methodologies and clinical practices to foster the next generation of professionals committed to addressing the deleterious and persistent personal and societal burden associated with child abuse and neglect.

 To achieve this mission, TRANSFORM utilizes two mutually-informative and integrated cores: a Community Engagement Core, and an Administrative Core, as well as two research projects under TRANSFORM’s umbrella led by Principal Investigators Drs.
-Sheree Toth and Dante Cicchetti.
+Sheree Toth and Jennie Noll.
 These individual components: research projects, dissemination of knowledge and best practice, broad community engagement, education of junior scholars, students practitioners, and the lay public, as well as administrative functions, closely align for operational synergy that facilitates communication and promotes a whole that is stronger than the sum of the individual components.
 Efforts to break the intergenerational cycles of child maltreatment can only succeed when innovative science translates into future education and effective interventions for child-serving systems, which to date, remain largely isolated from each other.